shaizaqaiser3-create/portfolio/README.md

 ## 📂 Repository Structure
 * `index.html` — The main production-ready interactive website, styled with a sleek, charcoal-and-amber academic aesthetic.
-* `IMG_8248.png` — Asset file for the professional profile section.

 ---